 An Interesting Torrey Pine Tree Fact

-It is interesting enough to have a pine tree growing on the coastal bluff, not to mention a semi-arid coast.
+It is interesting enough to have a pine tree on the coastal bluff, including a semi-arid coast.

-If it wasn’t for the all-day low cloud cover seen in the spring and fall here in Southern California, these trees could not survive.
+These trees could not survive if it weren’t for the all-day low cloud cover seen in the spring and fall here in Southern California.
 These trees acquire just enough moisture to help with their survival.

 Click here for more information on the Torrey Pines tree.